tt2973355-wq/Induction_2025/README.md

 ## 30th June 2025
 ### My first day in college.

-I went from the hostel to  "Gurudwara Sahib"and  then, I went to college auditorium.I meet the students of many branches in auditorium and the stage is decorated with flowers.
+Firstly,I went from the hostel to  "Gurudwara Sahib"and  then, I went to college auditorium where we sit according to our branches.in auditorium .The stage is decorated with flowers.Our senior hosts the stage.

-This is my first day in college.
-I was very excited because this is my first day in the college campus.
-Dr. Harpreet Kour Grewal the HOD of applied science guids us about branches.Then we visit the labs.
+This is my first day in college and I was very excited.
+Dr. Harpreet Kour Grewal the HOD of applied science guids us about branches and gave amotivating lesson to us.Then we visit the labs.

 # Day 2